theJaxon/unlocker/readme.txt

 * Fix vmware-vmx and derivatives to allow Mac OS X to boot
 * Fix vmwarebase .dll or .so to allow Apple to be selected during VM creation
+* Fix libvmkctl.so on ESXi 6 to allow use with vCenter
 * A copy of the latest VMware Tools for OS X is included

 Note that not all products recognise the darwin.iso via install tools menu item.